flashwing-04/showtime-website-project-archive/content/ws21/bachelor/B6-Spiel-mich-und-ich-sage-Dir-wer-Du-bist/process.md

 To prevent the game from being too linear, we decided to give the player some freedom by allowing them to **accept multiple quests at the same time**, and decide in which order they would like to complete them. \
 We grouped the quest together into individual sequences, each containing a few quests which can be completed in any order.
-To unlock the next sequence all key quests of the previous one have to be finished. \
+To unlock the next sequence, all key quests of the previous one have to be finished. \
 For more variety, we also added some **optional quests**, which do not have to be completed to advance the storyline.
-Declining these quests has also been correlated to specific questionnaire items though, therefore even **not doing a quest** can be used to further **determine the players personality**.
+Declining these quests has also been correlated to specific questionnaire items though, therefore even **not doing a quest** can be used to further **determine the player's personality**.

 After a lot of reviewing and improving the individual ideas, we had to link them all together to form a **coherent story line**. \
-For this we needed a bunch of interesting and diverse characters, each with their own little backstory based on the interaction they'd later have with the player.
+For this, we needed a bunch of interesting and diverse characters, each with their own little backstory based on the interaction they'd later have with the player.
 So we designed different shops and professions, little families and hang out spaces and spread them out all around the island, to create a lively community. \
 Here we also paid extra attention to who will start which quest, by **planning everything out on our map**.
 We had to find a balance